36 Hours in Barcelona: A Cyclist’s Guide

 “Barcelona is an enchanting seaside city with boundless culture, fabled architecture and a world-class drinking and dining scene.” – Lonely Planet

-In case your bike needs TLC or a day off, Barcelona has a bike share system – Bicing.
+here.
+In 2017 Barcelona was rated #11 in the Bicing.
 The network consists of more than 420 stations and over 6000 bicycles.
 The stations are situated through most of the flat areas of the city with a distance of around 300 to 400 metres between each one.
 Many are situated next to public transport stops to allow for intermodal use.
 See the map here.

 Barcelona has number of bicycle rental outlets.
 Bike Rental Barcelona‘s main station is located in the old city centre, just 100 meters off ‘Las Ramblas’ and the old port.
 This makes it a very convenient location to start and end your bike ride.